biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Several parameters have been automatically selected for you.
 In the "p-metric" field enter "unweighted Unifrac" and in the "i-tree" field enter "/databases/gg/13_8/trees/97_otus.tree", and click "Add Command".

-To create an unweighted beta analysis principal coordinate plot, select select "pcoa" from the drop-down menu.
+To create an unweighted beta analysis principal coordinate plot, select "pcoa" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/unweighted_pcoa.png
    :align:   center